lynnlangit/learning-quantum/README.md

 <img src="https://github.com/lynnlangit/learning-quantum/blob/main/images/d-wave-hardware.png" width=600 align=right>

 There are a number of quantum computing vendors.
-They produce hardware which container qbits for quantum computing programming execution via QPUs.
+They produce hardware which container qubits for quantum computing programming execution via QPUs.

 One example is the [D-Wave](https://www.dwavesys.com/) company.
-Shown here is one of their QPU units, which is hardware with qbits (image taken from D-Wave whitepaper).
+Shown here is one of their QPU units, which is hardware with qubits (image taken from D-Wave whitepaper).

 ---